 Toronto, the capital of the province of Ontario, is a large Canadian city along Lake Ontario’s northwestern shore.
 The city is rich in green spaces, from the orderly oval of Queen’s Park to the 400-acre High Park, complete with its numerous trails, sports facilities, and zoo.

 Toronto has a legacy of working to protect green spaces in parks, along streets, and around the city, in addition to its extensive ravine network.
 Toronto has also been named the most ethnically-diverse city in the world, and the diversity of trees is part of that identity.
 Often called “a city within a park,” the City of Toronto recognizes its extensive parks and natural areas as an enormous asset to its residents.

 “Urban green spaces are a very important way of demonstrating that the city is there for everyone.”

-With its increasing population, Toronto faces the challenge of balancing green space with built area (buildings and essential infrastructure).
-The City is also seeking to expand efforts to sequester carbon through its urban parks, and promote the proliferation of its native species.
+With its increasing population, Toronto faces the challenge of balancing green spaces with built areas (buildings and essential infrastructure).
+The city is also seeking to expand efforts to sequester carbon through its urban parks and promote the proliferation of its native species.
 Working to promote forest conservation and restoration outside its boundaries could be an area of growth and innovation to be established over the coming years with the Cities4Forests network.

 Share the story